Battle of Kallo: Reception

 The success at Kallo was joyfully received by the Spanish court.
-The cardinal-infante wrote to his brother Philip IV that it was "the greatest victory which your Majesty's arms have achieved since the war in the Low Countries began".
+The Cardinal-Infante wrote to his brother Philip IV that it was "the greatest victory which your Majesty's arms have achieved since the war in the Low Countries began".
 Ferdinand believed that his position was stronger enough after his victories near Antwerp at Geldern to negotiate a truce with the Dutch Republic to detach it from France, and instructed Joseph de Bergaigne, bishop of 's-Hertogenbosch, to make the first moves.
-Olivares was satisfied, since a truce would favour the chance of reaching a separate peace with the Dutch, and that would damage France's position.
+Olivares was satisfied since a truce would favour the chance of reaching a separate peace with the Dutch, and that would damage France's position.
 Emanuele Tesauro a poet and historian in service of the Prince of Carignano –second in command of the Army of Flanders–, wrote that 'the enterprise of Kallo had a great merit.
 The memory of Doel deprived the Dutch from the principal instruments which had led their enterprises to success, which were their reputation and the confidence they had on their courage'.
 From the military point of view, the disaster of William of Nassau-Siegen's force showed that the Republic could not besiege Antwerp until it gained a firm footing in Flanders.
-This would led Frederick Henry to unsuccessfully focus, over the 1639 and 1640 campaigns, in the capture of Hulst.
+This would lead Frederick Henry to unsuccessfully focus, over the 1639 and 1640 campaigns, on the capture of Hulst.

 The States' Army defeat at Kallo was reported by Amsterdam newspapers like Broer Jansz's Tijdinghe uyt verscheyde and Jan van Hilten's Courante uyt Italien, Duytslandt, &c.
 At first, Jansz gave little information about the circumstances of the setback, but, as Van Hilten, he later provided a more detailed description of the State's Army attempt to escape across the mud.
-In letter to Frederick Henry, the Lord of Sommelsdijk, colonel of infantry and governor of Nijmegen, considered the defeat to 'affect more to your glory than to the interest and security of the State'.
+In a letter to Frederick Henry, the Lord of Sommelsdijk, colonel of infantry and governor of Nijmegen, considered the defeat to 'affect more to your glory than to the interest and security of the State'.
 The public opinion was already critical of the army's command, which had spent the early months of the year feasting and attending at theatre plays at The Hague.
 Hugo Grotius, in particular, juxtaposed the lavish overspending of Orange's court with the suffering of the local farmers, caused by widespread floods.
 Diplomat William Boreel, poet Constantijn Huygens, secretary to the Prince of Orange, and official Nicolaas van Reigersberg, Grotius' brother-in-law, criticized the holding of a mock tournament where Henry d'Authon, Baron de Pontesière, a French captain in Dutch service disguised as a coward Spanish captain named Dom Ferrand Matamorbe of Seville, won two valuable prizes, which led Friedrich zu Dohna, a young German officer in Dutch service, to predict defeat in several key battles against the Spanish.
-In the aftermath of the 1638 campaign and the years following, Dutch soldiers, poets and historians linked the figure of Dom Ferrand with the defeat at Kallo.
+In the aftermath of the 1638 campaign and the years following, Dutch soldiers, poets, and historians linked the figure of Dom Ferrand with the defeat at Kallo.